ntclark/PostScript/PostScriptInterpreter/Readme.md

 windows application you may be developing.
 All you need is a device context to point the rendering to.
 And, *that* could be one from a physical printer for that matter.

-For guidance on rendering PostScript in a Windows application, see the [HostPostScript](../HostPostscript) project in this repository.
+For guidance on rendering PostScript in a Windows application, see the [HostPostscript](../HostPostscript) project in this repository.
 That project uses the COM interfaces (IOleObject, etc) that are necessary to instantiate and control a visual COM object while *this* project defines [interfaces](./Sources/COM%20Interfaces) that allow it to be a client hosted into a project like HostPostscript.

-For that matter, these two projects, host and client, utilize the COM boilerplate code that I have used for more than a decade to achieve embedding a visual component into a hosting windows application.
+For that matter, these two projects, host and client, utilize the COM boilerplate code that I have used for more than a decade to achieve the embedding of a visual component into a hosting windows application.
 This code is robust and almost completely plug and play for future projects you may want to build[^1].

+# Note:

+I have developed a Print to PostScript/PDF print driver for my CursiVision product.
+That print driver, out of the box, can be configured to do **anything** with the resulting PostScript language file.
+If you have a need to develop a process that could be front-ended by printing a file (which can be automated by the way), I have no problem giving you an installer for that print driver.
+Simply ask and you shall receive, send an e-mail to Nate@EnVisioNateSW.com.

+As a real world example of this, consider configuring the print driver I mention to launch the [HostPostscript](../HostPostscript) executable from this repository.
+If you do that, you can print any document whatsoever, and immediately render it to your screen, out of the box today.

 ## Analyzing data in/from PDF files